 Maguire et al (2014) Extrasynaptic glycine receptors of rodent dorsal raphe serotonergic neurons: a sensitive target for ethanol.
 PLoS One 39 1232 PMID: 24264816

 Menuz et al (2009) Critical role for TARPs in early development despite broad functional redundancy.
 Neuropharmacology 56 22 PMID: 18634809

 Soto et al (2009) Selective regulation of long-form calcium-permeable AMPA receptors by an atypical TARP, gamma-5.
 Nat Neurosci 12 277 PMID: 19234459

 Do you know of a great paper that uses Cyclothiazide from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Cyclothiazide

 Submit a review and receive an Amazon gift card.

 $50/€35/£30/$50CAN/¥300 Yuan/¥5000 Yen for first to review with an image

 $25/€18/£15/$25CAN/¥75 Yuan/¥1250 Yen for a review with an image